 Are you a techie or a fuzzy?
 A techie is technical and scientific.
 In this context, they code.
 Since we probably don’t code, let’s stick with the technical and the scientific.
 Fuzzies are people-people.
 Think arts and humanities.
 I probably cannot fit this book into my schedule this year, but I enjoyed reading this article about these two archetypes.

 Earlier, I mentioned the personal board of directors.
 Even if this is the first time you’ve heard the term, you can probably imagine the ‘who’ and ‘what’ of these personal boards.

 This week, think about your own personal board of directors.
 Do you have one?
 If not, should you?
 If so, who gets on that board?
 How do you decide?

 Thank you for reading.
 If you like the above and the posts at CFO Bookshelf, may I ask a favor?
-Feel free to share this with other readers along with commenting on your favorite blog posts in LinkedIn, Twitter, or Facebook.
+Feel free to share this with other readers and comment on your favorite blog posts on LinkedIn, Twitter, or Facebook.

 Take care, and have a great week.
 Always keep learning.